Lodger (album): Recording and production

 Lodger marked the third collaboration between Bowie and Brian Eno (pictured in 2008).
 Compared to "Heroes", the sessions saw greater use of Eno's Oblique Strategies cards, which were intended to spark creative ideas.

 The sessions saw Bowie and Eno utilise techniques from Eno's Oblique Strategies cards.
 According to the biographer Chris O'Leary, these cards were "part-fortune cookie, part-Monopoly 'Chance' cards", intended to spark creative ideas.
 Eno and Bowie used them previously to create some of the instrumentals for "Heroes".
 Using the cards, Bowie and Eno conducted numerous experimental methods during the sessions.
 Some of these included using old tunes played backwards, employing identical chord sequences for different songs and having the musicians swap instruments, as Alomar and Davis did on "Boys Keep Swinging".
 The pianist Sean Mayes explained: "[Bowie] was very keen on spontaneity.
 He liked everything to be recorded in one or two takes, mistakes and all."
-The biographer Nicholas Pegg writes that several songs, including "African Night Flight", "Yassassin" and "Red Sails", were composed "around a melodic clash of disparate cultures".
+The biographer Nicholas Pegg writes how several songs, including "African Night Flight", "Yassassin" and "Red Sails", were composed "around a melodic clash of disparate cultures".
 Due to the experimental nature of the sessions, initial working titles for the album included Planned Accidents and Despite Straight Lines.
 Unlike the lyrics for "Heroes", which Bowie largely improvised as he stood next to the microphone, he wrote most of Lodgers lyrics at a later date; they were unknown during the Mountain sessions.
 Other than "Yassassin" and "Red Sails", most of the tracks were recorded with working titles.